SM U-1 (Germany)

-SM U-1 is the first U-boat produced for the German Empire's Imperial German Navy.
-The U-1 was constructed by Germaniawerft in Kiel and was commissioned on 14 December 1906.
-The main purpoose of the U-1 was to gain operational experience with submarines and to test novel equipment.
-When World War I began in 1914, the U-1 was deemed obsolete and was used for training until 19 February 1919, when it was struck by another vessel while on an exercise.
+SM U-1 was the first U-boat produced for the Imperial German Navy.
+The boat was constructed by Germaniawerft in Kiel and was commissioned on 14 December 1906.
+The main purpose of U-1 was to develop operational experience with submarines and to test new equipment.
+When World War I began in 1914, U-1 was deemed obsolete and was used for training until 19 February 1919, when it was struck by another vessel while on an exercise.
+It is now on display at the Deutsches Museum in Munich.